Museum Gallery Hours: Tuesday-Sunday, 1-5 p.m.

 Sweet Home Chicago hits the road

-We are pleased to report that 4000 visitors checked out the Sweet Home Chicago exhibit at the Harold Washington Library in Chicago from December 2012 through March 2013.
-The exhibit will continue to travel throughout the Midwest in 2013-14 making stops at the Gail Borden Library in Elgin and the Geneva History Center.
+We are pleased to report that 4,000 visitors checked out the Sweet Home Chicago exhibit at the Harold Washington Library in Chicago from December 2012 through March 2013.
+The exhibit also continued to travel throughout the Midwest in 2013-14 making stops at the West Chicago City Museum, Gail Borden Library in Elgin, and the Geneva History Center.
 See our Past Exhibits section for more information on the exhibit.
 If you are interested in details on the rental of the traveling version of this exhibit, please contact Lance Tawzer, curator of exhibits, at 630-833-1457 or .

 Visions of Home